 2. Watch a meteor shower.

-3. Go to an outdoor movie theater.
+3. Go to a drive-in movie theater.

 4. Blow bubbles and chase them.